vketteni/gemini-cli-adapter/README.md

 > 🎯 **Solve the hard problems once.
 Build on proven foundations.**

-We've extracted the CLI architecture from Google's Gemini CLI and created a clean `CLIProvider` interface that separates concerns:
+I've extracted the CLI architecture from Google's Gemini CLI and created a clean `CLIProvider` interface that separates concerns:

 - 🏗️ **Proven foundations** - Battle-tested CLI frontend with React + Ink
 - 🔌 **Clean abstractions** - Well-defined service interfaces for common needs